MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-summaries-in-subscriptions.md

 #customer intent: As a report subscription creator, I want copilot report summaries to be delivered in my subscription email.
 ---

-# Create reports in the Power BI service with Copilot
+# Create reports subscriptions with Copilot summaries in the Power BI service

 [!INCLUDE [applies-no-desktop-yes-service](../includes/applies-no-desktop-yes-service.md)]